-Emirates REIT Reports 19% Year On Year Increase In H1 2024 Operating Profit
+EMIRATES REIT REPORTS 19% YEAR ON YEAR INCREASE IN H1 2024 OPERATING PROFIT

 Date

-Dubai, United Arab Emirates.
-27 August 2024 – Equitativa (Dubai) Limited (“Equitativa”), manager of Emirates REIT (CEIC) PLC (“Emirates REIT” or the“REIT”), today reported financial results for the half year ended June 30, 2024, for Emirates REIT.
+(MENAFN- Wallis Public Relations) Dubai, United Arab Emirates.
+27 August 2024 – Equitativa (Dubai) Limited (“Equitativa”), manager of Emirates REIT (CEIC) PLC (“Emirates REIT” or the “REIT”), today reported financial results for the half year ended June 30, 2024, for Emirates REIT.

 Increasing occupancy levels and continued improvement in lease rates, supported by Dubai’s buoyant commercial property market, resulted in year-on-year growth of 12% in total property income to USD 40m for H1 2024 (H1 2023: USD 36m).
 In parallel, continued cost rationalisation helped reduce property operating expenses by 3% to USD 6.0m (H1 2023: USD 6.2m).